 Fecal coliform bacteria are present in the intestines of humans as well as warm- and cold-blooded animals.
 Fecal coliform themselves are usually harmless but serve as indicators of the presence of pathogenic bacteria.
 Fecal coliform in surface waters can originate from many point and nonpoint sources, including but not limited to wildlife, pet waste, failing septic systems, cross connections resulting in dry weather flow in stormwater outfalls, sanitary sewer overflows (SSOs), sewer exfiltration, and permitted discharges such as wastewater treatment plants (WWTPs).
 The control of fecal coliform is necessary for protection of human health.
-The NC in-stream standard for fecal coliform is a 30-day geometric mean of 200 colonies/100 ml or a daily maximum value of 400 colonies/100 mL (15A NCAC 2B .0211 (3)(e)).
+The NC in-stream standard for fecal coliform is a geometric mean of 200/100ml (MF count) based upon at least five (5) samples taken over a 30-day period, nor exceed 400/100ml in more than 20 percent of the samples examined during such period (15A NCAC 2B .0211 (7)).
 Due to a greater than 10% exceedance of the 400 colonies/100 ml standard, a fecal coliform TMDL was developed and subsequently approved for the Rocky River effective September 19, 2002 and for Goose Creek effective July 8, 2005.
 The TMDL for the Rocky River established reductions in fecal coliform load allocations for nonpoint sources in wet weather conditions as follows: high density development at 91%, low density development at 91%, livestock grazing at 86%, and manure application at 80%.
 Reductions in load allocations for nonpoint sources in dry weather conditions are as follows: high density development at 33%, low density development at 33%, livestock grazing at 30%, and manure application at 30%.
 The TMDL for Goose Creek established reductions in fecal coliform load allocations for nonpoint sources at 92.5%.